GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The `GOSUB_FILE` command requires a *main extension file* to be part of the multi-file.
+The `GOSUB_FILE` command requires a *main extension file* to become part of the multi-file.

 It also calls the subroutine specified by label.

+The behaviour is unspecified if the label is not part of the required file.

 #### LAUNCH_MISSION Statement